 Hello [insert boss’ name],

-I would like your support in attending the SGRT Community European annual meeting, London on November 22nd, 2019.
-The event will share a variety of presentations from over 25 professionals from around the world and will expand my knowledge of SGRT
+I would like your support in attending the SGRT Community European annual meeting, in London, November 22nd, 2019.
+The event will allow me to learn more about SGRT from a variety of clinical professionals from around the world.
+There will be presentations from over 25 speakers, allowing me to learn the latest clinical evidence and indications for SGRT as well as join workshops and networking with peers.

 Here’s a quick list of what to expect from the event:

-Presentations on topics including
+Presentations on the latest clinical evidence in SGRT including

 SGRT with Halcyon